moleskySean/GilaElectromagnetics.jl/docs/src/usage.md

 [`GlaOpr`](library.md#GilaElectromagnetics.GlaOpr) constructor.
 There are two cases to consider.
 The first one is the simplest, where the source volume is the same as the target volume.
 The resulting operator is called the *self Green's operator*.
-The following example shows how to build it:
+The following example shows how to build one:

 ```julia
 # Volume definition